KrzysztofLin/Heaps_and_Zipf_laws_examination/README.md

-# Text_Minning
+# Heaps_and_Zipf_law_Examination
-Alogrithm used to create Hips and Zipf graph and to check the correctness of the laws.
+A program designed to perform tests and experiments on a set of books (texts) using Heaps and Zipf's law.

 # The goal